Huawei-MRC-OSI/mrc-osi-dp-public/README.md

 thus possible to edit code using your favorite host's editor and compile it with CLI tools installed in the Docker container.

+_Note: Docker image presented here contains custom SSL certificates that we need in our regular work.
+Don't use this image for security-critical tasks!_

 Running the training example
 ----------------------------